-Peroneal Tendonitis is a common cause of pain around the back and outer side of the foot due to inflammation, irritation or degeneration of the tendons.
-Tendonitis/ inflammation of peroneal tendon or tendons occurs when the tendon are over-used or placed under too much tension, usually from repetitive movements causing micro-trauma on the tendon.
+Peroneal Tendonitis is a common cause of pain around the back and outer side of the foot due to inflammation, irritation, or degeneration of the tendons.
+Tendonitis/ inflammation of the peroneal tendon or tendons occurs when the tendon is over-used or placed under too much tension, usually from repetitive movements causing micro-trauma on the tendon.

 There are two peroneal muscles, Peroneus Longus and Peroneus Brevis.
 They run down the back of the fibula through a groove on the outer side of the ankle behind the lateral malleolus.
 The Peroneus Brevis inserts into the base of the fifth metatarsal (little toe) and Peroneus Longus crosses the sole of the foot to attach to the outer side of the first metatarsal (great toe).
 The action of these muscles is to pull the foot and toes downwards, known as “plantarflexion” and to turn the foot outwards, known as “eversion”.

 Overuse is the most common cause of peroneal tendonitis.
-Sudden increases in training levels, inappropriate footwear or poor training techniques can lead to the condition.
-Runners, who frequently run along slopes or on uneven surfaces, causes the foot to excessively roll out into eversion are more prone to peroneal tendonitis.
+Sudden increases in training levels, inappropriate footwear, or poor training techniques can lead to the condition.
+Runners, who frequently run along slopes or on uneven surfaces, cause the foot to excessively roll out into eversion are more prone to peroneal tendonitis.

 Muscular imbalance due to tight calf or inverters or ankle instability can give rise to peroneal tendonitis condition.

 - The patient complains of pain around the back and outside of the foot.

 - Tenderness on palpation can be elicited.